 Assets are test artifacts that Avocado can download automatically either during the test execution, or before the test even starts (by parsing the test code or on-demand, manually registering them at the command-line).

-Sometimes those assets, depending on your case, can be a bottleneck when it comes to disk space.
-If you are constantly using large assets in your tests, it is important to have a good idea of how Avocado stores and handles those artifacts.
+Sometimes, depending on the use case, those assets can be a bottleneck for disk space.
+If the tests constantly use large assets, it is important to know how Avocado stores and handles those artifacts.

 Listing assets